 - 1. Based on Public Works' review of its current project delivery approaches, a Project Controls Group was formed to provide support to infrastructure projects by providing cutting edge project scheduling, information gathering, tracking, and reporting.
-In addition, Public Works has finalized negotiations with the selected project management software vendor to develop a new Program Management Control System to provide integrated program and project management functions for the Construction Management Branch.
-A Board letter has been prepared with a target agenda date in late summer of 2022 to award the contract. - Public Works continues to explore options to obtain legislative support to amend the Public Contract Code to allow Counties to use Progressive Design Build.
-This new tool will expand our ability to expedite delivery of complex County projects - 3.
+This quarter, project schedule templates were finalized and standardized operating procedures for the Project Controls group were developed. - 2.
+Public Works has finalized negotiations with the selected project management software vendor to develop a new Program Management Control System to provide integrated program and project management functions for the Construction Management Branch.
+A Board letter has been prepared with a target agenda date in early fall 2022 to award the contract. - 3.
+Public Works continues to explore options to obtain legislative support to amend the Public Contract Code to allow Counties to use Progressive Design Build.
+This new tool will expand our ability to expedite delivery of complex County projects.
+A legislative proposal was submitted to the County Engineers Association of California for their consideration in August 2022, and the association has agreed to support it.
+A recommendation will be put forth combining the Progressive Design Build Legislative Proposal with one to extend Design Build legislation past 2025. - 4.
 Public Works continues to utilize its Implementation Committee and Formation Team of internal stakeholders representing various core service area infrastructure projects sponsors, service providers, and project managers to develop and implement the optimum model for an outcome based, 21st Century, integrated infrastructure project delivery system.
-This system will optimize processes, is customer oriented, efficient, effective, and innovative.
-Standardized processes and procedures have been developed and are being implemented utilizing improved tools and technologies to support infrastructure project delivery across the Enterprise. - 4.
-Public Works is collaborating with the Internal Services Department and the Los Angeles County Development Authority on a Project Delivery Playbook that will outline the types of projects and services each can provide other County departments.
+This system will optimize processes, is customer-oriented, efficient, effective, and innovative.
+Standardized processes and procedures have been developed and are being implemented utilizing improved tools and technologies to support infrastructure project delivery across the Enterprise. - 5.
+Public Works is collaborating with the Internal Services Department and the Los Angeles County Development Authority on a Project Delivery Playbook that will outline the types of projects and services each can provide to other County departments.
 When completed, the playbook will serve as a decision-making tool to help County departments determine who is best suited to carry out the type of project or service they need.